-Step V on the Pathway to Intimacy with the Creator; The Korban Asham Protocol
+Step V on the Pathway to Intimacy with the Creator; The Korban Asham Protocol the Holy One spoke to Moshe saying:

 The Creator of the Universe does not hunger for the blood or the flesh of animals or for grain.
 What He wants ... what DOES move Him with great emotion ... is us.
 He wants our consciences to be clear as we approach Him.
 He wants no walls or barriers between us.
 Hence we read in today's aliyah: